History of Siberia: Russian exploration and settlement

-As early as the 11th century the Novgorodians had occasionally penetrated into Siberia.
-In the 14th century the Novgorodians explored the Kara Sea and the West Siberian river Ob (1364).
+Russian people and Siberian natives

+The main treasure to attract Cossacks to Siberia was the fur of sables, foxes, and ermines.
+Explorers brought back many furs from their expeditions.
+Local people, submitting to the Russian Empire, received defense from the southern nomads.
+In exchange they were obliged to pay yasak (tribute) in the form of furs.
+There was a set of yasachnaya roads, used to transport yasak to Moscow.

+A number of peoples showed open resistance to Russian people.
+Others submitted and even requested to be subordinated, though sometimes they later refused to pay yasak, or not admitted to the Russian authority.

+There is evidence of collaboration and assimilation of Russian people with the local peoples in Siberia.
 Though the more Russian people advanced to the East, the less developed the local people were, and the more resistance they offered.
 In 1607–1610, the Tungus fought strenuously for their independence, but were subdued around 1623.
 The Buryats also offered some opposition, but were swiftly pacified.
 The most resistance was offered by the Koryak (on the Kamchatka Peninsula) and Chukchi (on the Chukchi Peninsula), the latter still being at the Stone Age level of development.
 Resistance by local people may have been the result of forced unfair terms, that recorders would have benefitted from omitting.

 The Manchu resistance, however, obliged the Russian Cossacks to quit Albazin, and by the Treaty of Nerchinsk (1689) Russia abandoned her advance into the basin of the river, instead concentrating on the colonisation of the vast expanses of Siberia and trading with China via the Siberian trakt.
 In 1852, a Russian military expedition under Nikolay Muravyov explored the Amur, and by 1857 a chain of Russian Cossacks and peasants were settled along the whole course of the river.
 The accomplished fact was recognised by China in 1860 by the Treaty of Aigun.